-The fascinating carbon atom
+The fascinating carbon atom and the carbon cycle

 On the other hand, catenation is the ability of an element to form chains; that is to say, to chemically bond with itself.
 Carbon is not the only element that has this ability, but it is the one that most tends to do so, and in the most varied forms.

 The symbol for the carbon atom is "C".
 In the Spanish language, “carbon” is not the same as “carbon”.
 "Carbon" is the name of the element, and "carbon" is a solid made up mainly of chains of carbon atoms.
 Carbon found on Earth was created about 5000 million years ago, during the formation period of the solar system, in which nuclear fusion chemistry prevailed, and was shown to be relatively stable.
 This allowed him to contribute an amount that represents 0.02% by weight of all the elements.
 Although this percentage seems low, carbon is the twelfth most abundant element on our planet.
 We continue talking about the carbon cycle below, but first it is important to point out What is carbon?

 Carbon belongs to group 14 of the periodic table, whose elements are: carbon (C), silicon (Si), germanium (Ge), tin (Sb) and lead (Pb).
 The first three are non-metals, and the last two are metals.
 All of these elements share the ability to catenate, but none of them does it as easily as carbon.